DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

     1. What is the business value of Configuration Management?
     2. How can we choose our Configuration Management system?
 3. Modularization
-    1. How can configuration be modularized?
+    1. How can the configuration be modularized?
     2. Which dimensions are important for cutting off the building blocks?
     3. Can it-ops services be abstracted and integrated?
     4. What does dda-platform mean?